Spirituality and Mindfulness: Living in the Here and Now

 Do you accept insurance?

 Unfortunately, I am unable to accept insurance.
-I do offer a sliding scale for those who need it.
-Additionally, I have a few slots for clients at a reduced rate.
-I encourage you to contact me to discuss the details.
-I am happy to work with you to reach an agreeable arrangement for both of us.
+I offer a sliding scale which can be found on my contact page.
 One way to think of this kind of deep inner work is as an investment in yourself.
 You may be surprised by the ripple effects as things shift and open in you.
 Your relationships and those around you may shift and change as well.

 Next Steps

-• Pause for a moment.
+Pause for a moment.
 Bring your attention to your breath.
 Where do you feel it in your body?
 Can you feel your feet?
 Notice where you are in this moment.
 Think back to what brought you to this page.
 Can you sense your reaction to reading what has been written here?
 Did you skip right to the end?
 Can you sense what you might want or need next?
-If so, see if you can let yourself have that.
+If so, see if you can let yourself trust your inner knowing and let it guide you.

-• Are you curious and/or unsure if this is the right fit for you?
-Contact me for a free consultation at (860) 378 - 8016 or via my Contact page.
+Are you curious and/or unsure if this is the right fit for you?
+Contact me for a free consultation via my contact page.